Activiti/activiti-7-developers-guide/components/activiti-cloud-application/cloud-connectors.md

 # Activiti Cloud Connectors

-Activiti Cloud Connectors provide an scalable way to perform bi-directional system to system interactions.
-It enable business processes to interact with external systems in a safe way without compromising the process runtime.
+Activiti Cloud Connectors provide a scalable way to perform bi-directional system to system interactions.
+It enables business processes to interact with external systems in a safe way without compromising the process runtime.

 **No new frameworks, protocols, or any other crazy stuff was developed to bring Activiti Cloud Connectors to life**